I am in A&S Honors. Can I also receive Communication Department Honors?

 Federal regulations and University Policy require prospective review and approval of all human subject research conducted by faculty, staff, or students.
 The Boston College Institutional Review Board (IRB) should review all research proposals.

-Information regarding awards, fellowships, and prizes at Boston College.
+Information regarding awards, fellowships, and prizes at Boston College can be obtained on the Arts and Sciences site.

-Q: Whom can I contact for more information about the Communication Department Honors Program?
+Whom can I contact for more information about the Communication department Honors Program?

-Please email Professor Michael Keith, Faculty Advisor of the Communication Department Honors Program.
+Please E-mail Professor Celeste Wells, Director of the Communication department Honors Program.